-Drier-than-normal conditions, positive OLR anomalies (yellow/red shading)

-Wetter-than-normal conditions, negative OLR anomalies (blue shading)

-In early-to-mid July, areas of enhanced convection were evident across the western India Ocean, the South China Sea and the western tropical Pacific (blue ovals), while suppressed convection was evident over the eastern Indian Ocean and Indonesia (red oval).
+Drier-than-normal conditions, positive OLR anomalies (yellow/red shading) Wetter-than-normal conditions, negative OLR anomalies (blue shading) In mid-to-late July, areas of enhanced convection were evident across the Arabian Sea and the western and central tropical Pacific (blue ovals), while suppressed convection was evident over the Indian Ocean and Africa (red oval).

-During mid-to-late July, enhanced convection extended eastward from just east of the Philippines to east of the Date Line (blue oval), while suppressed convection developed over India and the western Indian Ocean (red oval).

-In late July to early August, suppressed convection dominated most of the Indian Ocean, India, and western Maritime Continent (red oval), while enhanced convection shifted northward over the western tropical Pacific (blue oval).

-Since the end of June, suppressed convection has been evident over Central America.
+During late July-to-early August, enhanced convection extended eastward from the Philippines to east of the Date Line, while suppressed convection dominated the Arabian Sea, India and the Indian Ocean.
+In early-to-mid August, suppressed convection shifted northward and eastward from the Indian Ocean, while enhanced convection developed over the central Indian Ocean.
+Suppressed convection is evident over Central America and Mexico through the period.